thebhavyaahuja/cf-rating-bot/README.md

 ## Implementation walkthrough :

-Uses Google Sheets API, CF API, SMTP, and runs on GitHub Actions
+Uses Google Sheets API, CF API, SMTP, and runs on GitHub Actions with workflow trigger.

 ## To look at the code (not reqd to use the bot) :